 This is the main village on Skye which is surrounded by hills and close to the popular site, Old Man of Storr.
 It was originally a fishing village and has all the amenities you’ll need while staying on the island, including banks, places to eat, leisure facilities, petrol stations and supermarkets.
 It also has lovely views across the bay to the Isle of Raasay.

-Highlight: The award-winning Aros Centre, runs regular concerts, theatre and film screenings offering even more culture to your trip.
+Highlight: The award-winning Aros Centre runs regular concerts, theatre and film screenings adding even more culture to your trip.

 Place to stay: Loch View Lodge is set on the banks of Loch Portree and sleeps 4.

 Broadford sits beneath Beinn na Caillich, or the ‘Hill of the Old Woman’.
 It’s packed with craft shops and artists’ studios, plus a hospital, a supermarket, a post office and a bank.
 You can enjoy a delicious meal at one of the restaurants or cafes or take a boat trip to Kyle and Kyleakin.
 There is also a big beach for the days you want to just chill outside.

 Highlight: Wildlife like otters, seals, sometimes orca whales, whooper swans, brent geese and many other marine and bird life can be spotted here.

 Place to stay: Rum View is a bit further south, in easy reach of Broadford and sleeps 2.

 Settled in a sea loch in the north is Dunvegan.
 As well as Dunvegan Castle, the ancestral seat of the Clan MacLeod for 800 years, the village also has a grocery shop, a post office and a medical centre.